-- 3.17 Staff must be fully aware of the Arts Council's commitment to making information available to the public as freely as possible.
-In particular, they should be aware of the Arts Council's obligations under the Freedom of Information Act 2000 as specified in Section 4 of the Code. - 3.18 In addition to the requirements in Section 4 of the Code, staff must take the initiative to ensure that information on the availability of financial assistance is made available to all groups and individuals that might wish to apply.
+3.17 Staff must be fully aware of our commitment to making information available to the public as freely as possible.
+In particular, they should be aware of our obligations under the Freedom of Information Act 2000 as specified in Section 4 of the Code.

+3.18 Staff must take the initiative to ensure that information on the availability of financial assistance is made available to all groups and individuals that might wish to apply.
 In addition, staff should ensure that those with a legitimate concern, Arts Portfolio Wales organisations in particular, are kept aware of policy developments, plans for appraisals and the progress of consideration of grant applications.